 In February Landmapp took a pair of Reach RS units to the field, to introduce it to their mappers and get the first data collected.
 It wasn’t all new to the field team, as they’ve already done tests with the Reach RS compact version – Reach in 2016.

 In the cocoa plantations mappers have to deal with a dense canopy, which blocks satellite signals and makes it hard to move with heavy equipment.
 Luckily cocoa doesn’t grow too high, so by putting the receiver high enough Landmapp staff can still receive a strong GNSS signal.
-To enable the mappers to move safely on motor-bikes and on foot through rough terrain and vegetation, Landmapp have custom-made carbon-fiber poles.
+To enable the mappers to move safely on motor-bikes and on foot through rough terrain and vegetation, Landmapp has custom-made carbon-fiber poles.
 Featherweight and extended up to four meters, poles helped to catch a decent positioning signal in difficult conditions.

 Landmapp field staff Firi and Samuel are reaching for the signal above the canopy, on this photo still with a heavy surveying pole